fabiolune/logic-engine/README.md

 Every rule becomes an `Option<CompiledRule<T>>`, where the `None` status of the option corresponds to a `Rule` that is not formally correct and hence cannot be compiled.
 A `CompiledRule<T>` is the actual portion of code that can be applied to an item of type `T` to provide a boolean result using its `ApplyApply(T item)` method.
-Ssometimes the boolean result is not enough: when the rule is not satisfied it could be useful to understand the reason why it failed.
+Sometimes the boolean result is not enough: when the rule is not satisfied it could be useful to understand the reason why it failed.
 For this reason, a dedicated `Either<string, Unit> DetailedApply(T item)` method returns `Unit` when the rule is satisfied, or a string (the rule code) in case of failure.

-Similar to the `RuleCompiler`, the `RulesSetCompiler` transforms a `RulesSet` into an `Option<CompiledRulesSet<T>>`.
+Like the `RuleCompiler`, the `RulesSetCompiler` transforms a `RulesSet` into an `Option<CompiledRulesSet<T>>`.
 A `CompiledRulesSet<T>` can logically be seen as a set of compiled rules, hence, when applied to an item of type `T` it returns a boolean that is `true` if all the compiled rules return `true` on it.
 From a logical point of view, a `CompiledRulesSet<T>` represents the `AND` superposition of its `CompiledRule<T>`.
 The corresponding `Either<string, Unit> DetailedApply(T item)` method of the `CompiledRulesSet<T>` returns `Unit` when all the rules are satisfied, or the set of codes for the rules that are not.

 Finally, the `RulesCatalogCompiler` transforms a `RulesCatalog` into an `Option<CompiledCatalog<T>>`, where the `None` status represents a catalog that cannot be compiled.
-A `CompiledCatalog<T>` logically represents the executable code that applies a set of set of rules to an object of type `T`: the result of its application can be `true` if at least one set of rules returns `true`, otherwise `false` (this represents the logical `OR` composition operations on rules joined by a logical `AND`).
+A `CompiledCatalog<T>` logically represents the executable code that applies a set of rule sets to an object of type `T`: the result of its application can be `true` if at least one set of rules returns `true`, otherwise `false` (this represents the logical `OR` composition operations on rules joined by a logical `AND`).
 Similar to the `Either<string, Unit> DetailedApply(T item)` of the `CompiledRulesSet<T>`, it can return `Unit` when at least one internal rule set returns `Unit`, otherwise the flattened set of all the codes for all the rules that don't successfully apply.

 ## ⚠️ Breaking changes